bigbigmdm/GAOMON-M106K-PRO-in-LINUX/README.md

 Driver "wacom"
 EndSection
 ```

+Note that another person, @speculatrix, found his tablet has usb ID 256c:0063,
+so use "lsusb" and check what you see and amend the above pattern if required.

 2. After rebooting, the **xsetwacom --list** command will output the following:
 ```
 GAOMON Gaomon Tablet Pen stylus id: XX type: STYLUS